Secure Your Technology

 - Turn off file sharing, enable your system’s built-in firewalls, and keep internet-connected activities to a minimum.

-- Review options for Using a Mobile Device Abroad
+- Review options for Using a Mobile Device Abroad on Prep for Travel.

 - Keep all software, operating systems, and anti-virus/anti-malware up to date.